SAFETAG/SAFETAG/content/ADIDS/network_access_traffic/deepening/part_one.md

 The purpose of this exercise is to walk participants through attaining access to a WEP protected access point by cracking the WEP key.

+*NOTE:* [ TODO NEED SEPARATE INSTRUCTIONS ] If no WEP network is available, you can use [this](http://download.aircrack-ng.org/wiki-files/other/test.ivs) pre-build airodump-ng capture file and skip the airodump-ng and aireplay-ng packet injection steps.

   * Start the wireless interface in monitor mode on the specific AP channel
   * Use aireplay-ng to do a fake authentication with the access point
   * Start airodump-ng on AP channel with a bssid filter to collect the new unique IVs
   * Start aireplay-ng in ARP request replay mode to inject packets
   * Run aircrack-ng to crack key using the IVs collected
-  * Documenting Finding
+  * Documenting Finding [STUB]
-  * Connecting to Assets and Processes mapping
+  * Connecting to Assets and Processes mapping [STUB]

 ##### Material that may be Useful: